tdaylan/pcat/docs/index.rst

 + ``'gaus'``
-The prior spatial distributon is the sum of a certain number of Gaussians and a spatially constant floor.
+The prior spatial distribution is the sum of a certain number of Gaussians and a spatially constant floor.

 .. math::